Postpartum Health and Fitness – Letter To A Friend

 Including your spouse in your fitness journey is so helpful.
 He can be a great accountability partner.
 I have learned that sometimes you just need to ask your husband to watch your baby while you go exercise.
 He wants you to be happy as a mom and if going on a quick run will make you happier and more able to take care of your baby, he should gladly help.
 Finding accountability partners is crucial in staying motivated and driven.

 I too am still learning how to stay happy and healthy as a postpartum mom.
 It’s definitely been a journey.
 You can skim my website to read my articles for some tips and takeaways on healthy habits.
-You and your husband and you are doing an excellent job with your baby boy and hope we can catch up soon in the near future.
+You and your husband are doing an excellent job with your baby boy and hope we can catch up soon in the near future.